SparkyTD/tinylist/README.md

 ## What it doesn't do

-Tiny List is proud to NOT include:
+Tiny List does NOT include:
 - AI
 - Ads
 - "Premium" features